AlexandruZai/stocks-manager/README.md

-This is a stocks manager app created in Python.
+This is a stocks portfolio manager app created in Python.

 It provides the following functionalities:
  - Create a user.